janniklth/PackageCalculator/README.md

 3. Run the `ShippingRuleLoaderTest` class to execute the tests for the `ShippingRuleLoader` class.
 4. Run the `CalculatorTest` class to execute the tests for the `Calculator` class.

-Note: The test results are already documented in the ... file.
+Note: The test results and code coverage are already documented in the [extended documentation](documentation.md).

 ## Usage of the tool
 1. Enter the package dimensions and weight in the provided text fields.
 Respect the table with possible package dimensions.